Sonoma County Court Records

 Civil tentative rulings are available by calling (707) 521-6606 after 2:00 p.m. the day before a law and motion hearing.
 Case management tentative rulings are posted three court days before the hearing, and OSC rulings two court days before.
 Tentative rulings are also accessible through the court's online tentative rulings page.

-Proposed orders in word-processing format should be emailed to ProposedCivilOrders@sonomacourt.org, citing the case number in the subject line.
+Proposed orders in word-processing format should be emailed to ProposedCivilOrders@sonomacourt.org, with the case number in the subject line.

 Sonoma County Family Court Records

-The Family Law Division of the Sonoma County Superior Court processes dissolution of marriage (divorce), legal separation, nullity (annulment), establishment and termination of parental rights, child custody and visitation, child and family support, adoptions, and domestic violence restraining orders.
+The Family Law Division handles dissolution of marriage (divorce), legal separation, nullity (annulment), establishment and termination of parental rights, child custody and visitation, child and family support, adoptions, and domestic violence restraining orders.
 Family law cases are heard at the Civil and Family Law Courthouse, 3055 Cleveland Avenue, Santa Rosa.

 Searching Family Law Records

 Case summaries for family law matters are available through the Odyssey Portal, though detailed filings must be reviewed at the courthouse.
 To request copies or search records, submit the online Family Law Case Information or Copies Request form.
-Applicable fees — including $0.50 per page for copies and $40.00 for certification — must be paid before requests are fulfilled.
+Pay applicable fees — $0.50 per page for copies and $40.00 for certification — before requests are fulfilled.
 Certified copies of dissolution judgments cost $15.00.

 Confidentiality of Family Records

 Many family court documents carry privacy protections under California law.
 Records involving child custody arrangements, financial declarations, and domestic violence allegations are generally accessible only to the parties, their attorneys, and individuals authorized by court order.
-Under Rule 2.503, electronic access to family law records is restricted to courthouse terminals; they cannot be viewed through the online portal.
+Under Rule 2.503, electronic access to family law records is restricted to courthouse terminals and cannot be viewed through the online portal.

 Domestic Violence Restraining Orders